mayuki/Cocona/README.md

 }
 ```
 ## Performance & Cocona.Lite
-If you don't need`Microsoft.Extensions.*`, you can use a lightweight version of Cocona.
+`Microsoft.Extensions.*` are powerful but little heavy libraries.
+If you don't need`Microsoft.Extensions.*`, you can use a lightweight version of Cocona. (named [Cocona.Lite](https://www.nuget.org/packages/Cocona.Lite/))

 ### Feature & Limitation
 - Almost the same features and APIs as Cocona (command-line, help, etc.)